 Check out the blog by Upper Division English teacher Jen Wood.
 It's stuffed full of information about her students' latest activities.
 They are currently reading some challenging books and learning how to blog.

 This Halloween, some faculty members gave a send-off to the French program with a surprise performance.
 Watch it on our Facebook page and see photos from the morning assembly and parade.

 Our students went out into the community on Thursday, October 23, and picked up litter from several local parks.
+It was quite a haul.
 We have some pictures over on our Facebook page.

 A week in Lower School is like a year in adult life—so much happens!
 Check recent blog posts from first, second, and third grade to learn about the worms project, homemade fruit leather, and a visit to the farmers market.
 Wow.

 Members of our delegation to South Africa this past summer will present highlights from their trip at assembly on Wednesday, October 29.
 A meeting will be held soon for all those interested in joining the 2016 delegation.